 GitHub will ask if you want to create a new repo from scratch or if you want to add a repo you have created locally.
 In this case, since we've already created a new repo locally, we want to push that onto GitHub so follow the '....or push an existing repository from the command line' section:

 (You'll want to change the URL in the first command line to what GitHub lists in this section since your GitHub username and repo name are different.)

 Now we'll push the commit in your branch to your new GitHub repo.
 This allows other people to see the changes you've made.
-If they're approved by the repository's owner, the changes can then be merged into the master branch.
+If they're approved by the repository's owner, the changes can then be merged into the primary branch.

 To push changes onto a new branch on GitHub, you'll want to run